ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR012-reducing-noise-in-tests.md

 ```

 Returning a tuple of partially applied functions makes it obvious which
-functions are exercised by the test.
+functions are exercised in the test.
 Every time we add a new function, though,
-we have to update every test case with an additional underscore.
-The many
+we have to update every test with an additional underscore.
+Also, the many
-underscores add noise and makes it easy to get the order wrong.
+underscores add noise and it's easy to get the order wrong.

-Instead of returning a tuple of functions, returning a record removes the noise
+Instead of returning a tuple of functions, returning an anonymous record removes
-(and the explicitly of which functions the test exercise):
+the noise but makes it implicit which functions the test exercise:

 ```fsharp
 let setup (env: IAppEnv) =